alxgmpr/CS4330-Final/README.md

 ### Memory management

 1) **How is it handled?**
+	* Java objects exist in the heap, which is created and managed by the JVM.
 2) **How does it work?**
+	* The JVM dynamically allocates and deallocates memory at runtime.
 3) **Garbage collection?**
+	* Once the heap is filled or once the program has completed, the garbage collector is ran which removes unused objects, thus freeing up more space and preventing overflow issues.
 4) **Automatic reference counting?**
+	* The garbage collector tracks the number of references to a given object in memory, and then algorithmically decides if the instance is still in use or not.

 ### Comparisons of references and values